giacomoarchidi/giacomoarchidi/README.md

 - Passionate about bridging physics, data science, and innovation
 - Exploring the intersection of technology and society
 - Looking forward to research and industry collaborations

-📬 Feel free to connect with me on [LinkedIn]([https://www.linkedin.com/in/giacomo-archidi-3a223317a/]) or check out the repositories above.